 - to have clients willing to pay you for your writing

-And those goals may feel overwhelming and too difficult to tackle.
+Those goals are huge, therefore, they may feel overwhelming and too difficult to tackle.
 That is precisely why you need to divide them into tasks.
 The smaller, the better.
 Like with learning Italian.
 The tasks for this goal could look like this:

 - find a proper language course,

 - buy the books and download the apps,

 - commit to passing the first exam by the end of the next six months,

 - set a reminder to study every single day apart from the classes you take.

 This is actionable and doable once you know you’re moving towards your vision, that is enjoying that Italian life.
 Even if you don’t feel like going through the grammar this mundane Tuesday, you will do it the next day and the next, because this is not some random thing you decided to try.
 It leads you to live your life to the fullest.

 One thing that is as important as planning is evaluating the plans you had before.
 You have to recognize what you managed to accomplish and where you failed.
 Not to be judgmental, not to use it as a reason for self-hate, but to get smarter about your next goals.
 Ask yourself some valid questions about what went wrong and use it to facilitate the whole process better in the future.